-Carding can be used up buy gift card, book an accommodation on Airbnb, order items on Amazon, Nike, Apple Store, etc. Your card details can also be used with mobile wallets such as Cash App, Venmo, And PayPal to withdraw money from your bank account.
+Carding can be used up buy gift card, book accommodation on Airbnb, order items on Amazon, Nike, Apple Store, etc. Your card details can also be used with mobile wallets such as Cash App, Venmo, And PayPal to withdraw money from your bank account.
 A scammer requires the CVV, card number, and the expiry date on your credit card to succeed.

 They may have difficulties bypassing the OTP sent for verifications, but OTP can be bypassed using sophisticated software.

 Your bank account information can be the bank logins known as bank logs to a scammer.
-The details is used to log into your bank account, and move your funds to another account, typically the bank drop.
-Your funds can also be moved to a mobile wallet or used to bet on odds with smaller odds and high chances of positive outcome.
+The details are used to log into your bank account, and move your funds to another account, typically the bank drop.
+Your funds can also be moved to a mobile wallet or used to bet on odds with smaller odds and high chances of a positive outcome.

 If the scammer is not okay using your bank logins, they can sell it to willing buyers on carding forums on both the surface, deep and dark web.